pythonindia/inpycon-blog/content/blog/2021/outreach-partners.md

 For supporting the conference, our outreach partners can expect the following in return from PyCon India:

 * We will Acknowledge your community in opening and closing address
-* We will display your community logo on the conference screen between sessions
 * We will display your Logos and Names on the conference website.
 * We will also promote your community on our social media channels as a supporter of the conference.